Board Member Duties

 2. Be legally responsible for LEEF's funds and finances as provided for under Florida State law.

 3. Keep financial records of the organization in the Cloud.
 These records must be maintained and reconciled monthly.
-All financial dealings should be completed in a timely manner.

 4. Keep clear concise records of all transactions.
 Transaction records shall include detailed information.
 This information will give the account to be posted to and reason for the expense.
 Deposits will contain detailed records of each check or cash amount deposited, including what and who generated the deposit.
 Clear, concise recordkeeping is essential for future interpretation.